 A strong voice at the Ohio Energy Table.

 Moms Clean Air Force Ohio is a founding partner of the Ohio Energy Table, a statewide coalition of environmental, conservation, health, faith, and labor partners working to promote clean energy and energy efficiency.
-Through our participation in the Energy Table, we work closely with state lawmakers and administration officials on energy decisions.
+Through our participation in the Energy Table, we work closely with state lawmakers and administration officials on energy and environmental policies.

 Moms & Mayors